Phoenixx19/JumpKingRPC/README.md

-# JumpKingRPC
+# Jump King RPC

-A Rich Presence Client for Discord, tracking data from your Jump King session.
+Jump King RPC, or in short JKRPC, is a Rich Presence Client for Discord that tracks data from your current Jump King session.